 - The creation of a stress management plan can be helpful too where issues have already been identified.
 This is where an employee and manager meet to identity potential risks and stressors in the work environment, workload and how these might be alleviated.

 - Resilience or mindfulness training

 We know it is not easy to talk about mental health in the workplace, fortunately, managers and bosses are increasingly recognising that they need to openly discuss and consider mental health issues.
 However if you are struggling and need support to address issues in the workplace our empathetic HR and employment law experts are here to help.
-Download the HR Solver app today and chat with a specialist Employment law and HR Expert adviser in minutes.
+Chat with a specialist Employment law and HR Expert adviser in minutes.